Ansys Software Engineer Salary in Raleigh-Durham Area | $120K-$163K+ | Levels.fyi

 Software Engineer compensation in Raleigh-Durham Area at Ansys totals $142K per year for P3.
-View the base salary, equity, and bonus breakdowns for Ansys's total compensation packages.
+View the base salary, stock, and bonus breakdowns for Ansys's total compensation packages.
 Last updated: 11/5/2025

 Level Name